 Fusner handed me the AN/323 headset, and I put it on.

-“I gave you a direct order, Junior,” Morgan said, his tone one of disbelief, at not only being disobeyed but being ignored as plans went on around him and his officer team.
+“I gave you a direct order, Junior,” Carter said, his tone one of disbelief, at not only being disobeyed but being ignored as plans went on around him and his officer team.

 I turned to speak into the AN/323 headset.

 “Cowboy, you up there?”
-I waited a few seconds, not looking at Morgan, who’d turned to consult with his two lieutenants.
+I waited a few seconds, not looking at Carter, who’d turned to consult with his two lieutenants.

 “Five by Five,” Jacko came back.